 DBRS Limited (DBRS Morningstar) confirmed the Issuer Ratings of Toyota Motor Corporation (Toyota or the Company), Toyota Financial Services Corporation, and Toyota Credit Canada Inc. (TCCI) at AA (low).
 Additionally, DBRS Morningstar confirmed TCCI’s Medium-Term Notes and Commercial Paper at AA (low) and R-1 (middle), respectively.
 The trends on all ratings are Stable.
 The ratings incorporate Toyota’s solid business risk assessment as a leading global original equipment manufacturer with a strong presence in both mainstream and luxury automotive segments as well as a dominant position in its native Japanese market.
-Additionally, despite various industry headwinds (ranging from the Coronavirus Disease (COVID-19), the global semiconductor shortage, and, more recently, rising interest rates, inflation, and geopolitical uncertainty), DBRS Morningstar estimates Toyota’s financial risk assessment (FRA) to remain well commensurate with the current ratings.
+Additionally, despite ongoing industry headwinds (ranging from the global semiconductor shortage, Coronavirus Disease (COVID-19), as well as rising interest rates and inflationary pressures), DBRS Morningstar estimates Toyota’s financial risk assessment (FRA) to remain well commensurate with the current ratings.

 Going forward, DBRS Morningstar notes the automotive industry faces meaningful cost headwinds over the next several years in line with the increasing electrification of vehicles (as a function of the tightening of emission regulations globally) amid ongoing investments in new mobility business initiatives.
-Toyota remains well positioned to withstand these challenges given its (1) substantial liquidity position, with total liquid assets as of March 31, 2022, amounting to JPY 10.5 trillion (roughly USD 94 billion equivalent); (2) strong track record in efficiency gains; and (3) established presence in electrified (i.e., battery electric vehicles (BEVs) and hybrid electric vehicles (HEVs)) models.
+Toyota recently announced an updated strategic plan regarding the future development of its battery electric vehicles (EVs) and solid state batteries, in addition to hydrogen vehicles (mostly commercial vehicles) in selected markets.
+The Company remains well positioned to withstand these challenges given its (1) substantial liquidity position, with total liquid assets as of March 31, 2023, amounting to JPY 11.3 trillion (roughly USD 84 billion equivalent); (2) strong track record in efficiency gains, with new product development remaining focused on the Toyota New Global Architecture; and (3) established presence in electrified (i.e., EV and hybrid) models.

-DBRS Morningstar considered that the environmental factor, specifically costs relating to carbon and greenhouse gas emissions, represents a relevant factor as Toyota faces an assortment of laws and governmental regulations related to environmental matters such as emission levels, fuel economy, noise, and pollution.
+DBRS Morningstar considered that the Environmental factor, specifically costs relating to carbon and greenhouse gas emissions, represents a relevant factor as Toyota faces an assortment of laws and governmental regulations related to environmental matters such as emission levels, fuel economy, noise, and pollution.
 Accordingly, the Company faces risks from the transition to a lower-carbon economy.
-Toyota will need to respond to changes in customer demand trends by providing a diverse set of product options, while taking into consideration region-specific electric power conditions.
-The Company is promoting its vehicle-electrification strategy from all directions, including BEVs, HEVs, plug-in hybrid electric vehicles, and fuel cell electric vehicles.
-In December 2021, Toyota announced its objective of developing 30 types of BEVs and achieving a full lineup in each segment globally by 2030 to achieve global sales of 3.5 million BEVs per year by 2030.
-The Company also announced plans to invest a total of approximately JPY 8 trillion in capital expenditures, research and development expenses, and other investments relating to electrification by 2030.
-Of the planned JPY 8 trillion, approximately JPY 4 trillion is expected to relate to BEVs; of the approximately JPY 4 trillion toward BEVs, approximately JPY 2 trillion is planned to be related to batteries.
+Toyota will need to respond to changes in customer demand trends by providing a diverse set of product options, taking into consideration region-specific electric power conditions.
+The Company is promoting its vehicle electrification strategy from all directions, including EVs, hybrid models, and fuel cell electric vehicles.
+In December 2021, Toyota announced its objective of increasing EV sales to 3.5 million units per year by 2030.
+Going forward, the Company plans to invest a total of approximately JPY 5 trillion in new capital expenditures, research and development expenses, and other investments relating to EVs and batteries.

 All figures are in Japanese yen unless otherwise noted.